 Beta Analytic does not offer elemental analysis at this time.

-Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Australia, Brazil, Korea, and Taiwan.
-The lab offers high-quality bio-based carbon content measurements using accelerator mass spectrometry (AMS) in 3-5 business days with online reporting, technical consultation, and quality assurance reports included.
-Customer service is available in English, Chinese, French, German, Korean, Portuguese, Spanish, and Turkish.
+Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Korea, and Taiwan.
+The lab offers high-quality bio-based carbon content measurements using accelerator mass spectrometry (AMS) with online reporting, technical support, and quality assurance reports included.
+Customer service is available in English, Chinese, French, German, Korean, Portuguese, and Spanish.

 Beta Analytic is not affiliated with ASTM, the USDA, CEN or the EC.